 Once you register and pay for your camp session(s), you will receive a confirmation email for your records.
 This email serves as your confirmation of registration for camp.

 Will I receive additional information about camp after I register?

-The week before camp, we'll send out more detailed information about your camp session(s), including drop-off location and instructions, procedures for Monday morning, and what to bring to camp, in addition to friendly tips and reminders.
-In addition to this pre-camp information, you'll receive a handful of emails while your camper is with us during the week, including some details on what they're doing during the day and how to plan for the stadium visit.
+The week before camp, we'll send out more detailed information about your camp session(s) including COVID-19 updates, drop-off location and instructions, procedures for Monday morning, what to bring to camp, as well as friendly tips and reminders.
+In addition to this pre-camp information, you'll receive a handful of emails while your ballplayer is with us during the week.

 Do you accept "walk-up" registrations?

-What are Red Sox Camps policies on refunds, credits and transfers?
+What are Red Sox Baseball Summer Camps policies on refunds, credits and transfers?

-Campers will be provided an official Red Sox Camp uniform on the first morning of their camp session.
-On the first day of the session, campers should arrive dressed as follows:
+Ballplayers will be provided an official Red Sox Baseball Summer Camps uniform on the first morning of their camp session.
+On the first day of the session, ballplayers should arrive dressed in:

 - Regular T-shirt (regular cotton or performance wear)